rtruo001/AppleTea/README.md

 Server side rendering (SSR) is rendering through the server.
 Do this by rendering through the Routes which goes through the views directory.
 The HTML is built from the JSX files which then is rendered to the screen.
 Doing this is great as everything is loaded onto the screen right when the website starts.
 The problem in doing this is that all of the event handlers will not trigger as no components are mounted.
 To fix this, we have to render through the client side as well.

-###Client-Side Rendering###
+###Client-Side Rendering

 To render via the Client, React already has tutorials on doing this method.
 To do this, we would create a JavaScript file in public/javascript and add the \<script\> file to the HTML.
-We build the components and then use the ReactDom class to render it into our specified div.
+We build the components and then use the ReactDom Class to render it into our specified div.

 Doing this method however will create two files that have the same exact code, one where it renders on the Server side using the Views, the other is in the Javascript which would render on the client side.
 This makes things more annoying to work as we have to edit both files for it to work the way we want it to.